dmaring/dmaring.github.io/_pages/about/index.md

 title:  "About"
 permalink: "/about/"
 ---
-I'm a full stack software developer with 12 years of technology experience working for the DoD, Apple, Cisco, and Docker.
+I'm a full stack software developer with 12 years of technology experience working for the DoD, Cisco, and Docker.

-Contact me at andrew**\_Dot_**maring@gmail.com
+Contact me at andrew**\(dot)**maring@gmail.com